 None of the above penalties or interest is allowable as a deduction when computing income for corporation or income tax purposes.

-- Remember that discovered errors in excess of £10,000 must be separately disclosed by letter or on form VAT 652, and not incorporated in the VAT return
+- Remember that net errors discovered between £10,000 and £50,000, which are also more than 1% of the Box 6 figure for the relevant return; and all net errors exceeding £50,000 must be separately disclosed by letter or on form VAT 652, and not incorporated in the VAT return

-- Default interest applies to such errors and the Misdeclaration Penalty may apply if you do not declare errors voluntarily before you have reason to believe that HM Revenue & Customs is making enquiries into your affairs
+- Default interest applies to such errors and the Misdeclaration Penalty may apply if you do not declare errors voluntarily before you have reason to believe that HMRC is making enquiries into your affairs

 - Make sure your systems and records are adequate to enable you to establish the correct amount of tax relating to a VAT period.
 The preparation of annual accounts cannot be regarded as a safeguard against penalties